pmclanahan/basket-lib/packages/celery/docs/userguide/periodic-tasks.rst

 Introduction
 ============

-:program:`celerybeat` is a scheduler.
+:program:`celery beat` is a scheduler.
 It kicks off tasks at regular intervals, which are then executed by the worker nodes available in the cluster.

 By default the entries are taken from the :setting:`CELERYBEAT_SCHEDULE` setting,